-- The Project has limited its wetland impacts to those that are unavoidable due to the placement of construction matting for the structure and line replacements. - Wherever possible, the Project is also avoiding all areas around identified vernal pools by establishing 50-foot buffers around them. - Areas disturbed during construction will be reseeded and stabilized.
+- The Project has limited its wetland impacts to those that are unavoidable due to the placement of construction matting for the structure replacements. - Wherever possible, the Project is also avoiding all areas around identified vernal pools by establishing 50-foot buffers around them. - Areas disturbed during construction will be reseeded and stabilized. - Erosion controls will be employed around all wetland areas adjacent to proposed work areas. - Wildlife-friendly erosion controls shall be used, such as those made from woven organic materials or other biodegradable materials, rather than those that use welded plastic netting or polypropylene; - Please ensure there are appropriate sediment and erosion controls in place to avoid secondary impacts to potential rare plant locations. - If appropriate in sensitive areas, exclusion fencing or other physical barrier around the limit of work to prevent migration of animals into the active work zone; - If it is possible, have a Qualified Botanist survey the areas of concern prior to placement of temporary matting to flag any plant occurrences which has a similar vegetative growth form to the rare plants NHB has requested surveys for.
+This could potentially limit the amount of impact to these species by slightly shifting proposed access if necessary.
+Please contact NHB if there are any plants of similar vegetative growth, provide their approximate locations on the plans, and provide photographs. - As timber mats will be in place for the month of June, which is directly within the growing season, it is encouraged to have any timber mats removed as promptly as possible to ensure growth of the rare plants is not inhibited.
+If possible, please attempt to have this matting removed by the beginning of July. - Use of bridge matting and/or elevation of access road timber matting to provide more space between the mat and the ground in areas where there is potential for rare plants.
+This gap will provide the plants beneath with more sunlight upon emergence to aid in photosynthesis.
+When possible, please utilize perpendicular placement of the 16ft wide mats to minimize the footprint. - Please ensure all work pads have been minimized to the greatest possible extent.

-- Erosion controls will be employed around all wetland areas adjacent to proposed work areas. - · Wildlife-friendly erosion controls shall be used, such as those made from woven organic materials or other biodegradable materials, rather than those that use welded plastic netting or polypropylene; - If appropriate in sensitive areas, exclusion fencing or other physical barrier around the limit of work to prevent migration of animals into the active work zone;
+Page C1.2

-New Hampshire Fish and Game Permit Conditions:
+New Hampshire Fish and Game Permit Conditions (3/31/23):